Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### The Man of the Island

-From the side of the hill, which was here steep and stony, a spout of gravel was dislodged and fell rattling and bounding through the trees.
+<p class="first">From the side of the hill, which was here steep and stony, a spout of gravel was dislodged and fell rattling and bounding through the trees.
 My eyes turned instinctively in that direction, and I saw a figure leap with great rapidity behind the trunk of a pine.
 What it was, whether bear or man or monkey, I could in no wise tell.
 It seemed dark and shaggy; more I knew not.
-But the terror of this new apparition brought me to a stand.
+But the terror of this new apparition brought me to a stand.</p>

 I was now, it seemed, cut off upon both sides; behind me the murderers, before me this lurking nondescript.
 And immediately I began to prefer the dangers that I knew to those I knew not.
 Silver himself appeared less terrible in contrast with this creature of the woods, and I turned on my heel, and looking sharply behind me over my shoulder, began to retrace my steps in the direction of the boats.